Skip to main content

 2 mentions Positive Neutral Negative

-• “Much deeper than I expected.
-The pleasant OST and cozy atmosphere, along with a big amount of development trees, makes every run feel different.”
+• “Much deeper than I expected (will take many runs to try every unit combination), pleasant OST and cozy atmosphere, big amount of development trees makes every run feel different.”

-• “The chipper music and atmosphere make it very enjoyable and relaxing.
-The core gameplay loop is very rewarding and cool to explore random units and forge a 'team' that will work in the end based on the random generation of both the canvas, the rewards, and the world map-tree.”
+• “The chipper music and atmosphere makes it very enjoyable and relaxing, and the core gameplay loop is very rewarding and cool to explore random units and forge a "team" that will work in the end based on the random generation of both the canvas, the rewards, and the world map-tree.”

 • emotional